Thursday, September 28, 2017

 sorted by alphabetical order - Compiled by LeDomduVin 2017

-And as a picture will not help for you to be able to "Cut and Paste" these translated names for customs documents for example or other uses, I put this "Bordeaux 1855 Classification with Chinese Translation sorted by alphabetical order - Compiled by LeDomduVin 2017" list
+As a picture will not help you to be able to "Cut and Paste" these translated names for customs documents, for example, or other uses, I put this "Bordeaux 1855 Classification with Chinese Translation sorted by alphabetical order - Compiled by LeDomduVin 2017" list

-In fact, I think that by combining Christie's List and my compilation list, people will surely find a translated Chateaux name that they will be able to use depending on the context and the purpose.
+In fact, I think that by combining Christie's List and my compilation list, people will surely find a translated Chateaux name that your Chinese importers/distributors could use depending on the context and the purpose.

-And frankly, since the changing tastes of the burgeoning Chinese middle class and the surge of Chinese investing in and drinking more and more French wines since 2010, this list might definitely come handy.
+And frankly, since the changing tastes of the burgeoning Chinese middle class and the surge of Chinese investing in and drinking more French wines since 2010, this list might be useful.

 In 2014, China surpassed France as the biggest consumer of red wine.
-And according to International Wine & Spirit Research, it will become the second biggest consumer of wine in the world by 2020, drinking 6.1bn litres, worth $21.7 bn, which is up 39.8% from 2016.
+According to International Wine & Spirit Research, it will become the world's second-biggest consumer of wine by 2020, drinking 6.1bn liters, worth $21.7 bn, up 39.8% from 2016.
 (Source The Daily Telegraph / IWSR)

 Voilà.....